bmays9/bet-tracker/README.md

 5. Save and migrate this database structure to the newly connected postgreSQL database.
 Run the migrate command in your terminal
 `python3 manage.py migrate`
 6. To make sure the application is now connected to the remote database hosted on ElephantSQL, head over to your ElephantSQL dashboard and select the newly created database instance.
-Select the ‘Browser’ tab on the left and click on ‘Table queries’.
+Select the 'Browser' tab on the left and click on 'Table queries'.
 This displays a dropdown field with the database structure which has been populated from the Django migrations.

 ### Connect the Database to Heroku

-1. Open up the Heroku dashboard, select the project’s app and click on the ‘Settings’ tab.
+1. Open up the Heroku dashboard, select the projectÂ’s app and click on the 'Settings' tab.
-2. Click on ‘Reveal Config Vars’ and add the DATABASE_URL with the value of the copied URL from the database instance created on ElephantSQL.
+2. Click on 'Reveal Config Vars' and add the DATABASE_URL with the value of the copied URL from the database instance created on ElephantSQL.
 3. Also add the SECRET_KEY with the value of the secret key added to the env.py file.
 4. If using gitpod another key needs to be added in order for the deployment to succeed.
 This is PORT with the value of 8000.